Klipper3d/klipper/docs/HallFilamentWidthSensor.md

 ## How to enable sensor
 After power on by default sensor disabled.
 Enable sensor in start g-code by command **ENABLE_FILAMENT_WIDTH_SENSOR** or change enable parameter in config

+## Logging
+After power on by default diameter Logging disabled.
+Data to log added on every measurement interval (10 mm by default)